hvgirish/java/README.md

 This cookbook installs a Java JDK/JRE.
 It defaults to installing OpenJDK, but it can also install Oracle and IBM JDKs.

+This fork of the repo has tar options 'xvzfop' set in the ark provider so that the cookbook doesn't fail when run with vagrant-cachier and chef cache bucket enabled.
+You know, for speed!

 Usage
 -----